 Friends and adventures

-Jason and Rand, who lives with cerebral palsy, met through an assisted hiking program and formed a friendship based on their common goals of inclusivity and adventure.
-The friendship evolved into a partnership focused on helping others realize these same goals, through education and participation in numerous high-profile sporting events, including two Guinness World Record-setting attempts during the Vancouver Scotiabank Half Marathon.
+Jason and Rand, who lives with cerebral palsy, met through an assisted hiking program.
+They formed a friendship based on their common goals of inclusivity and adventure.
+The friendship evolved into a partnership focused on helping others realize these same goals.
+With that in mind, they achieved this through education and participation in numerous high-profile sporting events, including two Guinness World Record-setting attempts during the Vancouver Scotiabank Half Marathon.

-On October 7th, the dynamic duo will be running another half marathon at the GoodLife Victoria Marathon.
-Dressed as oversized Thanksgiving turkeys in their signature creative costumes, the pair will be speeding along in a newly acquired racing chair from Ainsley’s Angels, paid for by the Cerebral Palsy Association of BC, and raising awareness and funds.
+On October 7th, the dynamic duo will be running another half marathon at the GoodLife Victoria Marathon in their signature creative costumes.
+Dressed as oversized Thanksgiving turkeys, the pair will be speeding along in a newly acquired racing chair from Ainsley’s Angels, paid for by the CPABC.
+Jason and Rand will be raising awareness and funds for cerebral palsy.

 World Cerebral Palsy Day